José Luis Aguilar López-Barajas, Ph.D.

 2010–2014: Bachelor in History, University of Granada and Jagellonian University of Krakow, thesis title: Non-violent civil resistance.
 The struggle against the State in Poland

-2015–2016: Master of Arts in Contemporary History, University Complutense of Madrid, thesis title: The Intellectuals and the Gulag.
+2015–2016: Master in Contemporary History, University Complutense of Madrid, thesis title: The Intellectuals and the Gulag.
 Alexander Solzhenitsyn in Spanish Culture (1973-1982)

 2017–2022: Ph.D. in The GDR and the European Dictatorships after 1945 at Friedrich Schiller University of Jena, thesis title: The Civilization of Leisure.
 East Germany, Spain, Europe and the Quest for Modern Leisure